FAQ

 ● To care for a new child, including a new adoption, foster care placement, or legal ward;

-● For reasons related to domestic or sexual violence; and
+● For reasons related to domestic or sexual violence.

 How much can an employee earn?